Kartik-Doye/Alaram_mini_project/README.md

 The Alarm Clock project is a simple Python application that allows users to set alarms and wake up to their favorite tunes or sounds.
 Whether you’re an early riser or need a gentle nudge to start your day, this alarm clock has got you covered!

 ![image](https://github.com/Kartik-Doye/Alaram_mini_project/assets/159227781/6baaebe7-f8ac-4459-bd86-55e44ffe76dd

-# Features

-## Customizable Alarms: Set alarms for specific times, complete with personalized sound choices.
-## Snooze Functionality: Hit the snooze button when you need a few extra minutes of rest.
-## User-Friendly Interface: A straightforward command-line interface for easy interaction.
-## Sound Options: Choose from built-in alarm sounds or provide your own custom sound file.

 ## Functionality:
 Alarm Setting: Users can set alarms for specific times, just like with physical alarm clocks.